Kyra Gaunt

-Kyra Danielle Gaunt is an American ethnomusicologist, social media researcher, social justice activist, and professor at the University at Albany.
-Gaunt's research focuses on the critical study and hidden musicianship in black girls' musical play at the intersections of race, gender, and the body in the age of hip-hop.
+Kyra Danielle Gaunt is an African American ethnomusicologist, Black girlhood studies advocate, social media researcher, feminist performance artist, and professor at the University at Albany in New York State.
+Gaunt's research focuses on the hidden musicianship of black girls' musical play at the intersections of race, racism, gender, heterosexism, misogynoir, age, and the kinetic-orality of the female body in the age of hip-hop.
 Her current research focuses on "the unintended consequences of gender, race, and technology from YouTube to Wikipedia."

-She is a native of Rockville, Maryland.
+She is a native of the Lincoln Park neighborhood in Rockville, Maryland, that began as a segregated Black community founded in 1891.
+Notable abolitionist author Josiah Henson was enslaved in Rockville and there is some evidence that religious leader Father Divine may have been born there.
+Gaunt's maternal great-great-grandmother Annie Ford and great-great-grandfather Sheridan Ford escaped his enslavement in Portsmouth, Virginia on the U.G.G.R. (the Underground Railroad) finding freedom in Springfield, Massachusetts in the mid-1850s.
+She currently resides in Albany, New York.

 Education

 Gaunt attended the School of Music at the University of Michigan in Ann Arbor from 1988-1997, where she earned a Ph.D. in Musicology with a specialization in ethnomusicology.
+Judith Becker chair her dissertation committee with Janet Hart, Steven Whiting, James Dapogny, and Robin D. G. Kelley as her committee members.
 She also studied classical voice with operatic tenor George Shirley.
 She also holds a master's and associate degree in voice from SUNY Binghamton and The American University, respectively.